 Make the easiest DIY Birdfeeder in the world using 3 simple props and some magical superglue by Bostik

-The pipe will be inserted into the ground and is a great way to ensure that it doesn't get hidden by plants.
+- The pipe or candlestick will be inserted into the ground, packed with mud to secure and is a great way to ensure that it doesn't get hidden by plants.
+Although the birds would probably find it, no matter what!

-Now all that you have to do is plant it in your flower bed and fill with some tasty bird seed!
+- Now, all that you have to do is plant it in your flower bed and fill with some tasty birdseed!
+You could make several of these and display on different sizes/lengths of pipe or candlesticks and scatter through your beds.
+Only if you love birds though and don't have cats!

 How easy was that DIY birdfeeder project?!